Company Logo - Home Link

 Thanks to a growing number of ex-pats living in Prague, more of the city is celebrating Halloween.

-Since there is a bit of spooky, vampire lore passed down from previous generations, there is still plenty of ghoulish spirits to work with.
+Since there is a bit of spooky, vampire lore passed down from previous generations, there are still plenty of ghoulish spirits to work with.

 For those over the legal drinking age, some select clubs and nightlife venues in Prague welcome costumed visitors.